vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.3.9 =
+* Enhancement: Error handling and logging has been completely redone in order to more easily debug future errors.

 = 1.3.8 =
 * Fix: Solved an issue where it would attempt to swap gateway even though it had already finished doing so.
 This time it would throw an internal server error because it's passing a blank Agreement ID to the Vipps API.
 * Fix: No longer use the `WC_VERSION` constant in a way that would throw an error if WooCommerce is missing (It shouldn't ever be missing, but just in case)